(A) Scope of discovery:

 (2) If the person producing the materials requests their return, the officer shall mark them, give each party an opportunity to inspect and copy them, and return them to the person producing them.
 The materials may then be used in the same manner as if annexed to the deposition.

-(M) Depositions may be used in commission hearings to the same extent permitted in civil actions in courts of record.
-Unless otherwise ordered for good cause shown, any depositions to be used as evidence must be filed with the commission at least ten days prior to the commencement of the hearing.
+(M) Depositions may be used in commission hearings to the extent permitted in civil actions in courts of record.
+Unless otherwise ordered for good cause shown, any depositions to be used as evidence must be filed with the commission at least one day prior to the commencement of the hearing.

 (N) The notice to a party deponent may be accompanied by a request made pursuant to rule 3746-6-04 of the Administrative Code for the production of documents or tangible things at the taking of the deposition.

-(A) Subject to the scope of discovery set forth in rule 3746-6-01 of the Administrative Code, and such discovery deadlines as the commission may order, any party may serve upon any other party written interrogatories, to be answered by the party served.
-If the party served is a corporation, partnership, association, government agency, or political subdivision, it shall designate one or more of its officers, agents, or employees to answer the interrogatories, who shall furnish such information as is known or is available to the party.
+(A) Subject to the scope of discovery set forth in rule 3746-6-01 of the Administrative Code, and such discovery deadlines as the commission may order, any party may serve upon any other party up to forty written interrogatories, to be answered by the party served.
+A party serving interrogatories shall provide the party served with both a printed and an electronic copy of the interrogatories.
+The electronic copy shall be useable for word processing and provided by electronic mail or by means agreed to by the parties.
+A party who is unable to provide an electronic copy of the interrogatories may seek leave of the commission to be relieved of this requirement.
+A party shall not propound more than forty interrogatories to any other party without leave of the commission.
+Upon motion, and for good cause shown, the commission may extend the number of interrogatories that a party may serve upon another party.
+For purposes of this rule, any subpart propounded under an interrogatory shall be considered a separate interrogatory.
+If the party served is a corporation, partnership, association, government agency, or political subdivision, it shall designate one or more of its officers, agents, or employees to answer the interrogatories.
+This person shall furnish such information as is known or is available to the party.
 Each interrogatory shall be answered separately and fully, in writing and under oath, unless it is objected to, in which case the reason for the objection shall be stated in lieu of an answer.
 The answers shall be signed by the person making them, and the objections shall be signed by the attorney or other person making them.
-The party upon whom the interrogatories have been served shall serve a copy of the answers or objections upon the party submitting the interrogatories within twenty days after the service thereof, or within such shorter or longer time as the commission may order.
+The party upon whom the interrogatories have been served shall serve a copy of the answers or objections upon the party submitting the interrogatories within twenty-eight days after the service thereof, or within such shorter or longer time as the commission may order.
 The party submitting the interrogatories may move for an order under rule 3746-6-08 of the Administrative Code with respect to any objection or other failure to answer an interrogatory.

 (B) Subject to the scope of discovery set forth in rule 3746-6-01 of the Administrative Code, interrogatories may elicit facts, data, or other information known or readily available to the party upon whom the interrogatories are served.

-(C) Where the answer to an interrogatory may be derived or ascertained from public documents on file in this state, from documents previously furnished to the party submitting the interrogatory, or from the business records of the party upon whom the interrogatory has been served, it is a sufficient answer to such interrogatory to specify the records from which the answer may be derived or ascertained and, if the documents have not already been produced, afford the party submitting the interrogatory a reasonable opportunity to examine, audit, or inspect such records.
+(C) Where the answer to an interrogatory may be derived or ascertained from public documents on file in this state, from documents previously furnished to the party submitting the interrogatory, or from the business records, including electronically stored information, of the party upon whom the interrogatory has been served, and the burden of deriving or ascertaining the answer is substantially the same for the party serving the interrogatory as for the party served, it is a sufficient answer to such interrogatory to specify the records from which the answer may be derived or ascertained and, if the documents have not already been produced, afford the party submitting the interrogatory a reasonable opportunity to examine, audit, or inspect such records.

 (A) Subject to the scope of discovery set forth in rule 3746-6-01 of the Administrative Code and such discovery deadlines as the commission may order, any party may serve upon any other party a written request to:

-(1) Produce or permit the inspection of, and/or copy any designated documents, including writings, drawings, graphs, charts, photographs, or data compilations, which are in the possession, custody, or control of the party upon whom the request is served;
+(1) Produce or permit the inspection of, and/or copy any designated documents or electronically stored information, including writings, drawings, graphs, charts, photographs, sound recordings, images, and other data or data compilations stored in any medium from which information can be obtained that are in the possession, custody, or control of the party upon whom the request is served;

-(2) Produce for inspection, copying, sampling, or testing any tangible things which are in the possession, control, or custody of the party upon whom the request is served.
+(2) Produce for inspection, copying, sampling, or testing any tangible things in the possession, control, or custody of the party upon whom the request is served.

-(B) Any request pursuant to this chapter shall set forth the items to be produced or inspected either by individual item or by category, and shall describe each category with reasonable particularity.
+(B) Without leave of the commission, the request may be served within the timeframe set forth in the case management schedule.
+Any request pursuant to this rule shall set forth the items to be produced or inspected either by individual item or by category and shall describe each category with reasonable particularity.
+The request may specify the form or forms in which electronically stored information is to be produced, but may not require the production of the same information in more than one form.

-(C) The party upon whom the request is served shall serve a written response within twenty days after the service of the request, or within such shorter or longer time as the commission may order.
+(C) The party upon whom the request is served shall serve a written response within twenty-eight days after the service of the request, or within such shorter or longer time as the commission may order.
 The response shall state, with respect to each item or category, that the production or inspection and related activities will be permitted as requested, unless the request is objected to, in which case the reason for the objection shall be stated.
 If an objection is made to part of an item or category, that part shall be specified.
+If objection is made to the requested form or forms for producing electronically stored information, or if no form was specified in the request, the responding party must state the form or forms it intends to use.
 The party submitting the request may move for an order under rule 3746-6-08 of the Administrative Code with respect to any objection or other failure to respond to a request or any part thereof, or any failure to permit inspection as requested.

-(D) The commission may, at the request of any party, examine the documents sought in camera for the purpose of determining which documents or portions thereof are not available for discovery.
+(D) At the request of any party, the commission may examine in camera the documents sought for the purpose of determining which documents or portions thereof are not available for discovery.

 (E) Where a request calls for the production of a document previously furnished to the party submitting the request, it is a sufficient response to specify the circumstances under which the document was previously furnished to the party submitting the request.